 As the sauce simmers, we like to taste it every so often to make sure the seasoning is right.
 Don’t be afraid to add more spice, salt, or pepper.

-Storing Spaghetti Meat Sauce / Make Ahead Tips
+Storing / Make Ahead Tips

-The meat sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.
+This spaghetti sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.

 We recommend using freezer-safe glass containers, or double layers of freezer bags to store sauces.
 To thaw, leave it overnight in the refrigerator.

-Our Favorite Homemade Spaghetti Meat Sauce
+Our Favorite Spaghetti Meat Sauce

 We’ve made this easy spaghetti meat sauce countless times and are always happy that we did.
 The sauce starts with a base of ground meat.
 We love keeping the sauce on the leaner side and use ground turkey, but any ground meat like beef, pork, chicken, and lamb will work.
-Some meat sauces take hours on the stove to develop a rich flavor, this recipe is more of an everyday sauce that’s perfect for serving over pasta or vegetables.

 You Will NeedMeat Sauce